Get Help Today(877) 648-4288

 Men and women in the LGBTQ community consume alcohol at different amounts and for different reasons.
-Women may be subjected to unique gender-based homophobia and sexual violence, which may create wounds and alcohol dependency.
+Women may be subjected to unique gender-based homophobia and sexual violence, which may create wounds that lead to an alcohol dependency.
 There is also significant variations of alcohol consumption between women in the LGBTQ community.
 For example, older lesbian women consume higher amounts of alcohol compared to younger lesbian and bisexual women.

 A recent study revealed 25% of bisexual women were heavy drinkers in 2009 compared to other members of the LGBTQ community.
 In this study, heavy drinking was defined as 4 or 5 more drinks in 2 hours for women and 5 to 8 drinks for men.
 Binge drinking can easily transition to alcohol dependency if the person drinking feels they need it during challenging life experiences.

 If drinking becomes a crutch to handle life’s challenges, that may signal the onset of alcohol addiction.
 Those struggling with alcoholism in the LGBTQ community should contact treatment providers to discover options for treatment.

 Healing In Rehab Facilities

 Attempting to detox from alcohol at home is absolutely not suggested.
 Alcohol withdrawal creates uncomfortable side effects that can be highly destabilizing, and in some cases, even deadly.
 Treatment providers can direct those needing help with alcoholism to rehab facilities that assist those struggling with substance abuse.
 Many facilities offer programs specifically for the LGBTQ community, with treatments geared to their background.

 Treatments in rehab facilities surrounding self-love and self-esteem can be powerful in encouraging core change.
 Patients can connect with like-minded people and gain insight on what they have learned in treatment.
-Therapists can look for any co-occurring disorders and treat them as they treat alcoholism.
+Therapists can also look for any co-occurring disorders and treat them as they treat alcoholism.